Medical care and supplies are scarce as gang violence chokes Haiti's capital

 While some private clinics and hospitals are operating, they remain inaccessible to the majority of people in a country where 60% of the population earn less than $2 a day.

+Cupidon, who runs a mobile health clinic, said an MSF team visited a neighborhood near the center of Port-au-Prince late last month that it hadn’t been able to access since Feb.
+29.

+“The medical needs in the area are very high and are only likely to grow now that health care is so limited,” Cupidon said.

 Gangs are estimated to control 80% of Port-au-Prince.
-But ALIMA’s Carlotta Pianigiani said the presence of armed groups "is in 100% in the lives of the population.”
+But ALIMA’s Carlotta Pianigiani said the presence of armed groups is affected all of the city's population.

 The violence forced Prime Minister Ariel Henry to announce last month that he would resign once a transitional presidential council is created.